-The U.S. Census Bureau designated Benton Harbor-St. Joseph as an urbanized area in 1981 following benchmarks for concentrations of population that comprise one or more central places and adjacent developed areas that together have a minimum of 50,000 people.
-Today, the Benton Harbor-St. Joseph urbanized area is home to approximately 63,000 people.
+The TwinCATS MPO was established in 1983, following U.S. Census benchmarks for concentrations of population that comprise one or more central places and adjacent fringe areas that together have minimum of 50,000 persons.
+Today, the TwinCATS urbanized is home to approximately 63,000 people.

-The TwinCATS study area encompasses each community that contains a portion of the Benton Harbor-St. Joseph urbanized area.
-This area covers approximately 146 square miles and makes up the locations where the transportation planning process is carried out.
-The 12 local units of government that make up the TwinCATS study area are the cities of Benton Harbor, St. Joseph, Bridgman, the townships of, Benton, Hagar, Lake, Lincoln, Royalton, Sodus, St. Joseph, and the villages of Shoreham and Stevensville.
-Only projects located within the TwinCATS study area are eligible for federal funding through the MPO.
+The TwinCATS study area encompasses approximately 146 square miles and makes up the area where the transportation planning process is carried out.
+This study area includes 12 municipal entities that include the cities of Benton Harbor, St. Joseph, Bridgman, the townships of, Benton, Hagar, Lake, Lincoln, Royalton, Sodus, St. Joseph, and the villages of Shoreham and Stevensville.
+Only projects located within the TwinCATS Study Area are eligible for federal funding through the MPO.